AymenCity/phishcord-phishing-detector/README.md

     * A text area will appear for you to type your message
     * Click the predict button
     * It will display the prediction and explanation result
+    * (Click on the keyboard icon again to undisplay it)
 5. To auto detect with your email:
     * Go to Gmail and login with your account
     * Ensure that your Gmail account has 2-factor-authentication enabled